 Ansible has a master and no agents running on the client machines, most functions are performed over SSH protocol only.
 It is quite simple, agentless and uses YAML syntax.
 The complex tasks are managed in configuration files named playbooks and commands can be written in almost any programming language.
 Ansible is written in Python which is built into most Linux and Unix deployments, making setup easier and faster.

 Despite being complicated in more ways, Puppet has certain advantages over Ansible in terms of usage.
 The biggest advantage is that if you have any syntax errors, they are quickly highlighted in Puppet before you run the task.
 Tasks are executed in a specific sequence in case of Ansible and you are not notified for the failure of specific tasks until the complete task is executed.
 And more importantly, YAML is not an easy syntax to debug.

 DevOps Training & Certification Course

 Availability will never be interrupted for both Ansible and Puppet.
 Ansible has the secondary node if the active node fails while Puppet has more than one master if the original master fails.

 Puppet’s repository is Puppet Forge while Ansible’s repository is Ansible Galaxy.
 Forge has almost 6000 modules and they all are supported well by the Puppet.
-So, you don’t have to waste time if one not proven to work.
-Galaxy does not include this feature so you have to spend more time to adjust things manually.
+So, you don’t have to waste time if one is not proven to work.
+Galaxy does not include this feature so you have to spend more time adjusting things manually.

 Ansible and Puppet both focus on push and pull configurations.
 In Puppet, the client pulls configurations from the server while in Ansible, the server pushes configurations to nodes for quick deployment.
 Puppet uses its own declarative language to write the configurations whereas Ansible uses YAML to write the configurations.